676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 But when a suit was brought, they would move it around a lot

-So like you'd get a couple of those guys on a jury and you know, whatever.
+So you'd get a couple of those guys on a jury and whatever.
+So nothing happened.

 Arguably, the saddest lawsuit of the lot was brought from the club.